ARTICLES

 A washer-dryer is also installed.

-Eat, Stroll, and Enjoy as You Please
+Eat, Walk, and Enjoy as You Please

-The kitchen at "Cise.Kawakami 1"
+The kitchen in "Cise.Kawakami 1"

-The kitchen at "Kiri no Oto"
+The kitchen in "Kiri no Oto"

 At "Kiri no Oto," you can also order a special course (for an additional fee) from a partner izakaya.
-This is a great service for those who want to both relax at their accommodation and enjoy delicious food prepared by a professional.
+This is a great service for those who want to both relax in their accommodation and enjoy delicious food prepared by a professional.

 Cise.Kawakami